cyberteach360/Web-Vulnerabilites/README.md

 ### Active OS Command Injection :

 Active command injection will return the response to the user.
 It can be made visible through several HTML elements.
-That means when a attacker execute :eyes: "system command "  like ls ,server will return result of ls .(Attacker will se the result of ls ) .It is so easy to execute .
+That means when a attacker execute :eyes: "system command "  like ls ,server will return result of ls .(Attacker will see the result of ls ) .It is so easy to execute .

 ### Blind OS Command Injection :

 Blind command injection occurs when the system command made to the server does not return the response to the user in the HTML document .
 That means when a  attacker execute " system command "  like ls ,server will not return result of ls but  server execute ls command .
 For  , seeing the result of :eyes: "system command " you must upload reverse shell on target / victim server .
-After ,uploaded  reverse shell on victim server , you must be  listen uploades shell on attacker terminal using nc command .
+After uploading  reverse shell on victim server , you must be  listen uploaded shell on attacker terminal using nc command .

 ### Example :